foreverbell/OJMon/README.md

 OJMon
 =====
-A useful to monitor a user's submissions on Online Judge System.
+A useful tool to monitor a user's submissions on Online Judge System.

 Written in Java.